jakelemar98/stocks-app/README.md

 # STOCKS APPLICATION

 Stocks Application to get info about specific stocks.
-Services will be built out over time. https://ng.stocks4fun.com
+Services will be built out over time https://ng.stocks4fun.com

 ### List Of Services